kairos-io/kairos-docs/content/en/docs/Advanced/sys-extensions.md

 ### Known issues

 - Sysext images need to be named with the extension `.sysext.raw` to be identified correctly.
 This is a design choice to avoid conflicts with other files that could be present in the EFI partition and we don't expect this to change in the future.
 - Any folder that is mounted as a system extension will be mounted as read-only.
 So if your sysext is mounting `/usr/local/bin` to add binaries, it will be mounted as read-only.
-Other sysexts can eb added and they will be merged correctly, but the final dir will be read-only.
+Other sysexts can be added and they will be merged correctly, but the final dir will be read-only.
 This is a limitation of the current systemd version (lower than 256) and will be addressed in future releases.
 - Only `/usr` can be extended.
 This is a design choice and might change in the future to allow other directories to be extended.
 - System extensions provided binaries are only available after the `initramfs` stage.
 - Any extensions bundled on the install media will be available in the `active` and `passive` boot entries.
 Any other custom entries will need to have the sysexts copied manually to the proper directory in the EFI partition.